Independent African news, markets, culture and politics.

 South African DJ Warras fatally shot in Johannesburg

-A popular South African radio and club DJ, Warrick Stock, also known as DJ Warras, was fatally shot in Johannesburg on Tuesday, highlighting the country’s ongoing struggle with violent crime.
-The 40-year-old media personality was attacked in broad daylight by three suspects, one of whom opened fire before fleeing on foot, according to local police.
+A popular South African radio and club DJ, Warrick Stock—better known as DJ Warras—was fatally shot in Johannesburg on Tuesday, underscoring the country’s ongoing struggle with violent crime.
+The 40‑year‑old media personality was attacked in broad daylight by three suspects; one opened fire before fleeing on foot, according to local police.
+The shooting took place outside Zambesi House near the Carlton Centre, where Stock had been supervising the installation of security systems after unknown individuals allegedly occupied the building.

-The incident occurred outside Zambesi House near the Carlton Centre, where Stock had been supervising the installation of security systems.
-Police said unknown individuals had allegedly occupied the building, prompting the installation of the security measures.
-CCTV footage showed a man with dreadlocks, dressed in a security uniform, opening fire on Stock, who attempted to run but collapsed in the street.
+CCTV footage captured a man with dreadlocks, dressed in a security uniform, firing at Stock.
+He tried to run but collapsed in the street.
 No arrests have been made, and the motive for the killing remains unknown.

-Stock was a prominent media figure, hosting the reality show “Ngicel’ iVisa” on Mzansi Magic, and worked as a radio and TV presenter and podcaster.
+Stock was a prominent media figure.
+He hosted the reality show “Ngicel’ iVisa” on Mzansi Magic and worked as a radio and TV presenter and podcaster.
 He also ran businesses in private security and property management, offering VIP protection services and overseeing building evictions.
-Tributes have poured in from fans, politicians, and industry figures, with Sports, Arts and Culture Minister Gayton McKenzie expressing anger at the killing and describing Stock as someone who “spoke his truth without fear or favour.”
+Tributes have poured in from fans, politicians, and industry figures.
+Sports, Arts and Culture Minister Gayton McKenzie expressed anger at the killing, describing Stock as someone who “spoke his truth without fear or favour.”

-The murder of DJ Warras has added to growing concerns about public safety in Johannesburg and across South Africa, which has one of the world’s highest murder rates.
-According to police data, an average of 63 people were killed daily between April and September, driven by robberies, gang violence, and other criminal activity.
-The police are appealing to witnesses and members of the public for information, with officers tracking the suspects’ movements to determine their whereabouts.
+The murder of DJ Warras has heightened concerns about public safety in Johannesburg and across South Africa, which has one of the world’s highest murder rates.
+Police data show an average of 63 people were killed daily between April and September, driven by robberies, gang violence and other criminal activity.
+Officers are appealing to witnesses and the public for information and are tracking the suspects’ movements to determine their whereabouts.

-The family of the deceased has expressed shock and grief, with Stock’s sister, Nicole, asking the public not to share graphic images or videos, noting the trauma this brings to Stock’s three young sons.
-Mzansi Magic described him as “charismatic, warm, and sharp-witted,” whose legacy “will live on.”
-As the investigation into the murder continues, the incident serves as a stark reminder of the need for increased efforts to address violent crime in South Africa.
+Stock’s family expressed shock and grief.
+His sister, Nicole, asked the public not to share graphic images or videos, noting the trauma they would cause his three young sons.
+Mzansi Magic described him as “charismatic, warm, and sharp‑witted,” adding that his legacy “will live on.”
+As the investigation continues, the incident serves as a stark reminder of the need for increased efforts to address violent crime in South Africa.

 Scroll to Top